danhoffman699/BasicTV/README.md

 * Donate to channels to help support them
 * Donate to nodes to incentivize network growth and help prioritize your connection
 * Multithreading Tor circuits for fast anonymous downloads
-* Have multiple channels visible at the same time with an Emacs/tmux layout
+* Have multiple channels visible at the same time with an tmux layout

 If you have any questions, feel free to join #basictv on freenode